Reinforcing a Philosophy: Littlewood--Paley theory for the moment curve over generic local fields: Introduction

 \end{theorem}

-Inspired by \cite{Wooley:symmetric, PW}, I give two sharper, more general versions of Theorem~\ref{theorem:main} for Archimedean fields using calculus and algebraic geometry.
+The problem of finding sharp constants and extremizers for square function estimates appears interesting.
+Inspired by \cite{Wooley:symmetric, PW}, I give two sharper, more general versions of Theorem~\ref{theorem:main} for Archimedean fields using calculus and classical algebraic geometry.
 Define $\eta_{\lf}$ to be 1 if $\lf$ is $\R$ and 2 if $\lf$ is $\C$.
 For a curve $\curve : \roi \to \lf^n$, define its Lipschitz norm

 Observe that $\ell(\curve)$ is finite when $\curve$ is polynomial and $\roi$ is compact.

 \begin{theorem} Let $\lf$ be $\R$ or $\C$ and $\curve \in \lf[T]^n$ be a non-degenerate polynomial curve.
 We have the inequality $\Hconstant_\curve(W) \leq \big( 2\lceil \ell(\curve) \rceil +1 \big)^{\eta_{\lf}/2} \big( \prod_{i=1}^{n} \deg(\curve_i) \big)^{1/2n}$. \end{theorem}